 Kiran Baluch – 242(488)

 Pakistani opener, Kiran Baluch holds the record for the highest score in a women’s Test with her 242 that’d come against West Indies on the 16th of March, 2004.
-The one-off Test was played in Karachi and had Pakistan put in to bat by West Indies.
-Determined Pakistani opening pair of Kiran Baluch and Sajjida Shah went on to put a 241-run opening stand that saw curtains with the wicket of Sajjida on 98(286) minutes before the close of play on the opening day.
+The one-off Test was played in Karachi and had Pakistan put into bat by West Indies.
+The determined Pakistani opening pair of Kiran Baluch and Sajjida Shah went on to put a 241-run opening stand that saw curtains with the wicket of Sajjida on 98(286) minutes before the close of play on the opening day.
 Pakistan closed out the day on 242/1 with Kiran unbeaten on 138 and she continued from where she left off on the opening day and got to her double-century on day 2 and her brilliant show of 242 came to an end as Cummings struck.
 West Indies suffered a batting collapse in the 1st innings and were bowled out for 147, but did exceedingly well in the 2nd innings and got to 440 posting Pakistan with a target of 162, but it being a 4-day Test, Pakistan in the 2nd innings were 58/2 and the Test match resulted in a draw.

 Mithali Raj – 214(407)